microsoft/llvm-mctoll/README.md

 At present, the development and testing are done on Ubuntu 18.04.
 It is expected that build and test would work on Ubuntu 16.04, 17.04 and 17.10.

+The tool is also known to build and run tests successfully on CentOS 7.5.

 # Current Status

 The tool is currently able to raise Linux x86_64 and Arm32 shared libraries and executables with function calls that have variable arguments (such as printf) to LLVM IR.